PamelaAnne/SocialRobot/Pages/ChangeCode.md

 # Step 3: Change the code to your situation

-For this check in Preference: display line numbers.
+For this check in Arduino programme under "Preferences": display line numbers.

 **Assign which subscriber you are:**